 Upcoming training classes are announced through the daily University Announcements e-mail, distributed to all faculty and staff.
-If you have a particular request for a training session for your department or division, please contact C&NS at (203) 254-4000 ext.
-4069, or send an e-mail to email@example.com.
-C&NS will make every reasonable attempt to accommodate departments in their needs for training.
+If you have a particular request for a training session for your department or division, please contact ITS at (203) 254-4000 ext.
+4069, or send an e-mail to firstname.lastname@example.org.
+ITS will make every reasonable attempt to accommodate departments in their needs for training.

 The DiMenna-Nyselius Library offers research assistance to all students, faculty and staff throughout the year.
 We know our students, faculty and staff lead busy lives, so we offer many convenient ways to access research help.

 1. Personal assistance is available from Reference Librarians through the Ask a Librarian service.
 Click on the link that works best for you.

 Chat with a librarian 24 hours per day, seven days a week.

 Call the Reference Desk at (203) 254-4000 ext.
 2178 during

 Reference Desk Hours.

 Visit DiMenna-Nyselius Library during Reference Desk Hours.